digital-fabric/extralite/README.md

 - External iteration - get single records or batches of records.
 - Use system-installed sqlite3, or the [bundled latest version of SQLite3](#installing-the-extralite-sqlite3-bundle).
-- Improved [concurrency](#concurrency) for multithreaded apps: the Ruby GVL is released while preparing SQL statements and while iterating over results.
+- Improved [concurrency](#concurrency) for multithreaded apps, with support for different GVL modes, allowing use in various circumstances: single-threaded, multi-threaded, multi-fiber.
 - Automatically execute SQL strings containing multiple semicolon-separated queries (handy for creating/modifying schemas).
 - Execute the same query with multiple parameter lists (useful for inserting records).